ShreyaKunda/Ei-Study-Assignments/README.md

 ## Assignment 1: Design Patterns

-This assignment demonstrates the application of various software design patterns through six unique use cases.
+This below use cases depict the usage of various software design patterns through six use cases.

 ### Behavioral Design Patterns
 1. **Use Case 1:** Smart Home Command - Pattern: Command Pattern